 - Using another medium size mixing bowl, whisk together the eggs, sugar, melted butter, lemon zest, and lemon juice.
 Then add in the buttermilk and vanilla extract.

-- Using a spatula, add the dry ingredients to the wet mixture a little add a time until just combined.
+- Using a spatula, gradually add the dry ingredients to the wet mixture until just combined.
 Gently fold in the blueberries.

 If not using cupcake/muffin liners, make sure to spray the cupcake tin generously with a flour-based baking spray.